beeva-arturomartinez/beeva-best-practices/qa_testing/code_design/README.md

 	You can find more detailed explanation in this [link](https://en.wikipedia.org/wiki/Abstract_factory_pattern)
 - **Builder pattern**

+	- ***Definition***

-	- Definition: builder pattern builds a complex object using simple objects and using a step by step approach.
+		Builder pattern builds a complex object using simple objects and using a step by step approach.
 This type of design pattern comes under creational pattern as this pattern provides one of the best ways to create an object.

 		A Builder class builds the final object step by step.
 This builder is independent of other objects.

-	- Design:
+	- ***Design***

 		![alt text](static/640px-Builder_UML_class_diagram.svg.png "UML Diagram")